ItalyPaleAle/SMConfig/README.md

 Features:

-- Simple APIs, using ES6 classes
-- Supports multiple environments
+- Simple, yet flexible APIs
 - Automatic environment detection based on hostname
-- Override configuration at runtime with environmental variables
+- Override configuration at runtime with environmental variables or ".env" files
-- Supports loading configuration from JSON, YAML and [Hjson](http://hjson.org) documents
+- Load configuration from JSON, YAML and [Hjson](http://hjson.org) documents
-- Offers a plugin for Hapi
+- Plugin for Hapi 17+

 This code is licensed under the terms of the MIT license (see LICENSE.md).